ELEN-Workshops-and-LDI/LDI-ML/README.md

 We seperate the three zones analysed and add cluster to the datasets before exporting to CSV: zone_data_1A_clustered, zone_data_6_clustered, zone_data_7_clustered.

-### ARMA.ipynb
-This section performs ARMA (AutoRegressive Moving Average) analysis for understanding and forecasting time series data related fro wateer share trading prices.

-#### Key Steps in the Notebook:
-- The data is first loaded and preprocessed to ensure it is suitable for time series analysis.
-- The model is fitted to the data, and diagnostics are run to check the adequacy of the model fit.
-- Forecasts are generated from the model, and the results are visualized to assess the model's predictive power.

-(In the Future, Stationarity tests will be conducted to check if the data needs differencing to make it stationary.)

-#### Usage:
-To perform ARMA analysis, load your time series data into the notebook, ensuring it is clean and appropriately indexed by date.
-Adjust the model parameters based on the characteristics of your data.

 ### EXOG_PCA_INDIVIDUAL.ipynb ([3.2] - EXOG_PCA)